TheAnimatrix/ESPExtFlashProgrammer/README.md

 Steps:
 -------
+1. Replace `SS` in line 3 of main.cpp `#DEFINE SSP SS` with Chip Select pin of your choice
 1. Flash `main.cpp` to your microcontroller of choice.
+2. Change line 4 in main.cpp
-2. Keep your microcontroller connected to your PC
+3. Keep your microcontroller connected to your PC
-3. Run `write_flash.py` with python3
+4. Run `write_flash.py` with python3
    ex:
 >         python3 write_flash.py
 >         python write_flash.py